Last Updated on January 5, 2022 by Admin

 How to Write an ATS-Friendly Resume?

-In today’s competitive hiring climate, many companies use resume screening to weed out applicants that may not be a great match for a job.
+Many companies use resume screening to weed out applicants that may not be an excellent match for a job in today’s competitive hiring climate.
 Applicant Tracking Systems (ATS) are software programs that scan resume content and use an algorithm to search for keywords.

-The keywords look for certain skills, education, prior work experience and even former employers.
+The keywords look for specific skills, education, prior work experience, and even former employers.
 The ATS filter which resumes will go on to the next round of the hiring process.
 They track applicant information, giving companies an easy way to manage data and create more order throughout the hiring process.

 Here’s how to make an ATS-friendly resume step by step: